ULL-ESIT-PL/ts-jison/packages/parser-generator/examples/README.md

 ## ts-calculator-demo

-The grammar file contains some typescript type annotations, so we need to use the command line interface of ts-jison to generate a typescript parser.
+The grammar file contains some typescript type annotations in the head section of the grammar, so we need to use the command line interface of ts-jison to generate a typescript parser.

 ```ts
 %{